cisagov/ScubaGear/PowerShell/ScubaGear/baselines/removedpolicies.md

 #### MS.DEFENDER.1.1v1
 The standard and strict preset security policies SHALL be enabled.
 - _Removal date:_ April 2026
-- _Removal rationale:_ reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).
+- _Removal rationale:_ Reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).

 #### MS.DEFENDER.1.2v1
 All users SHALL be added to Exchange Online Protection (EOP) in either the standard or strict preset security policy.
 - _Removal date:_ April 2026
-- _Removal rationale:_ reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).
+- _Removal rationale:_ Reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).

 #### MS.DEFENDER.1.3v1
 All users SHALL be added to Defender for Office 365 protection in either the standard or strict preset security policy.
 - _Removal date:_ April 2026
-- _Removal rationale:_ reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).
+- _Removal rationale:_ Reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).

 #### MS.DEFENDER.1.4v1
 Sensitive accounts SHALL be added to Exchange Online Protection in the strict preset security policy.
 - _Removal date:_ April 2026
-- _Removal rationale:_ reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).
+- _Removal rationale:_ Reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).

 #### MS.DEFENDER.1.5v1
 Sensitive accounts SHALL be added to Defender for Office 365 protection in the strict preset security policy.
 - _Removal date:_ April 2026
-- _Removal rationale:_ reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).
+- _Removal rationale:_ Reworked into the new security suite baseline policy group 1 (MS.SECURITYSUITE.1.1v1 - MS.SECURITYSUITE.1.4v1).

 #### MS.DEFENDER.4.5v1
 A list of apps that are restricted from accessing files protected by DLP policy SHOULD be defined.